Session 2 - Module A: Advanced LangChain Patterns¶

 )

-Structured analysis prompt defines a comprehensive framework for data analysis.
-The five-step approach ensures thorough examination while confidence scoring provides quality indicators for downstream processing.
+Structured data analysis prompt defines a comprehensive framework for dataset analysis.
+The five-step approach ensures thorough examination while confidence scoring and lineage tracking provide quality indicators for downstream processing.

 self.validation_prompt = PromptTemplate(